learn-co-students/html-forms-lab-v-000/README.md

 ## Objectives

-1. Apply what we know of HTML forms to build a functional a contact form
+1. Apply what we know of HTML forms to build a functional contact form

 ## Reinforcing Our Understanding of HTML Forms